Our doors are always open and we welcome our parents into our school as it is to us that they entrust their boys.

 Parent Information Evenings and Workshops – throughout the year

-Throughout the school year, various information evenings and workshops are held in the school on a wide range of topics e.g. ‘Preparing for Year 6 SATs’, ‘Reading With Your Children’, ‘Healthy Eating’, ‘Helping Your Child With Their Homework’, ‘First Aid’, ‘Introduction to Phonics’ and many more.
+Throughout the school year, various information evenings and workshops are held in the school on a wide range of topics e.g. ‘Preparing for Year 6 SATs’, ‘Reading With Your Children’, ‘Healthy Eating’, ‘Helping Your Child With Their Homework’, ‘First Aid’, ‘Introduction to Phonics’, ‘Managing Relationships Between Boys’ and more.
 Most of these sessions are led by school staff and occasionally by outside facilitators for example from the Local Authority.
 Parents are invited to by letter to these evenings and while asked to inform the school beforehand of their attendance, are still welcome to join us on the night.

 Newsletters – weekly